LayoutFormer++: Conditional Graphic Layout Generation via Constraint Serialization and Decoding Space Restriction: Experiments

+To demonstrate the sufficient flexibility of LayoutFormer++, we compare LayoutFormer++ with existing approaches on all six layout generation tasks.

-\textbf{Results and Analysis.} Table~\ref{Tab:quantitative_results} shows the results\footnote{As we fail to reproduce NDN by ourselves, we directly use the results from \citep{layoutgan++} in Table~\ref{Tab:quantitative_results}.
+Table~\ref{tab:flexibility} shows the quantitative comparisons to existing works\footnote{As we fail to reproduce NDN by ourselves, we directly use the results from \cite{LayoutGAN++} in Table~\ref{tab:flexibility}.
 It is evaluated on simple datasets that only consider layouts with less than $10$ elements.}.
-As introduced in Section~\ref{sec:architecture}, we have two versions of \unilayout, where \unilayout-S is trained to tackle each subtask separately and \unilayout-M is trained to serve all subtasks simultaneously.
-A larger value for mIoU indicates better performance, while smaller values for Align.
-Overlap and FID indicate better performance.
-We underline the results of UniLayout-S and UniLayout-M when they achieve better performance than all the baselines.
-Besides, we also highlight the better results between \unilayout-S and \unilayout-M by bold.

-We have the following observations from Table~\ref{Tab:quantitative_results}.
-First, on both two datasets and all the six subtasks, \unilayout-S and \unilayout-M achieve significantly better performance than the baselines on most metrics (see the underlined results).
-This demonstrates the advantage of our unified approach over the existing subtask-specific approaches.
-Second, as for \unilayout-S and \unilayout-M, we find that while \unilayout-S achieves better performance than \unilayout-M on more subtasks and more metrics, \unilayout-M has the advantage over \unilayout-S on UGen and completion (see the bold results).
-We think it makes sense.
-On the one hand, handling all the subtasks simultaneously is much more difficult than tackling one subtask.
-On the other hand, knowledge sharing among different subtasks could boost the performance of some subtasks.
-We hypothesize that with more training data and larger model sizes, the performance of \unilayout-M could be further improved.
+It should be noted that the existing approaches can only handle up to two tasks, while LayoutFormer++ can handle all the six tasks.
+We highlight the results of LayoutFormer++ by bold when it achieves the best performance among all the existing approaches in Table~\ref{tab:flexibility}.
+According to the results, LayoutFormer++ achieves significantly better performance than the baselines on most metrics.
+This demonstrates that LayoutFormer++ not only can flexibly handle diverse user constraints, but also has advantages in the generation ability over existing approaches.